Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • Grades earned, especially for subjects in or closely related to the field of the applicant’s proposed graduate work.

-• Personal interviews of the applicant by the Department Admissions Committee.
+• Interviews of the applicant by the department admissions committee.

 • The career objectives of the applicant and the extent to which the graduate certificate or degree program may be expected to prepare the applicant for those objectives.